 1. What’s Missing?

 In this memory game, the teacher puts about 10-15 target vocabulary words on the board.
-This can be done by taping flashcards on the board or simply by writing the words or drawing pictures.
+The teacher can do this by taping flashcards on the board or by writing the words or drawing pictures.

-The students line up in front of the board and are given about a minute to try to memorize all the vocabulary words they see.
-Then, the students must turn around so they can’t see the board (no peeking!) and the teacher removes one of the words.
-Students turn back around and must guess what’s missing.
+The students line up in front of the board, and the teacher gives them about a minute to try to memorize all the vocabulary words they see.
+Then, the students must turn around so they can’t see the board (no peeking!), and the teacher removes one of the words.
+The students turn back around and must guess what’s missing.
 The first student to say the correct word gets a point!
 (If you use flashcards, you can hand the student the card as an easy way to keep score.)

 2. H-A-N-G-M-A-N

-This is a great game for English language learners to practice vocabulary and spelling skills.
+This game gives English language learners practice with vocabulary and spelling skills.

 - Have one student think of a word in their head.